-What Is a Derivative and How Do Derivatives Work?
+What Is a Derivative, and How Do They Work?

-The term derivative is often defined as something -- a security, a contract -- that derives its value from its relationship with another asset or stream of cash flows.
+The term derivative is often defined as something — a security or a contract — that derives its value from its relationship with another asset or stream of cash flows.
 There are many types of derivatives and they can be good or bad, used for productive things or as speculative tools.
-Derivatives can help stabilize the economy or bring the economic system to its knees in a catastrophic implosion due to an inability to identify the real risks, properly protect against them, and anticipate so-called "daisy-chain" events where interconnected corporations, institutions, and organizations find themselves instantaneously bankrupted as a result of a poorly written or structured derivative position with another firm that failed; a domino effect.
+Derivatives can help stabilize the economy or bring the economic system to its knees in a catastrophic implosion due to an inability to identify the real risks, properly protect against them, and anticipate so-called "daisy-chain" events.

 A major reason this danger is built into derivatives is because of something called counter-party risk.
 Most derivatives are based on the person or institution on the other side of the trade being able to live up to the deal that was struck.
 If society allows people to use borrowed money to enter into all sorts of complex derivative arrangements, we could find ourselves in a scenario where everybody carries these derivative positions on their books at large values only to find that, when it's all unraveled, there's very little money there because a single failure or two along the way wipes everybody out with it.